Marala Headworks: History

 The waters transferred to the Ravi River were further fed to the Lower Bari Doab Canal via the Balloki Headworks, irrigating the Montgomery and Multan districts.
 This canal became profitable at least a decade earlier than the Upper Chenab Canal.
 The waters of the Ravi River itself were left to irrigate the semi-arid states of Bikaner and Bahawalpur.
 The link canal concept initiated in the Triple Canals Project eventually became the basis for the Indus Waters Treaty after the independence of India and Pakistan.

-The Marala–Ravi Link Canal was constructed between 1952–1956 in the wake of the Indo-Pakistani water dispute of 1948, when Pakistan became apprehensive of water security on the Ravi and Sutlej rivers.
-This canal transfers 623 cumecs of water to Ravi in order to satisfy the requirements of Balloki and Sulemanki headworks.
+The Marala–Ravi Link Canal was constructed between 1952–1956 in the wake of the Indo-Pakistani water dispute of 1948, when Pakistan became apprehensive of water security in the Ravi and the Sutlej rivers.
+This canal transfers 623 cusecs of water to the Ravi River in order to satisfy the requirements of Balloki and Sulemanki headworks.

 Characteristics

 Marala Headworks is a large hydro engineering project and is used to control water flow and flood control in the River Chenab.